 “If they don’t accept accountability and expect impact for not meeting goals, then it’s very difficult to create a diversity model that moves the needle,” said Bennett.

-Accountability isn’t a one-size fits all proposition.
-Organizations must tailor metrics and accountability to their structure and culture.
-By using the following four-step roadmap, you can design an accountability system to impact corporate changes.
+Accountability isn’t a one-size-fits-all proposition.
+Organizations must tailor metrics and accountability to their structure and culture—follow the four steps below to achieve just that:

 Step 1: Create Reporting and Metrics for the Organization and Executive Leadership